qcubed/qcubed/assets/php/examples/_README.txt

 'sql_server.sql' to set up the examples database, depending on the type of database you are using.

-2. Edit yuor configuration.inc.php file to point to the new database.
+2. Edit your configuration.inc.php file to point to the examples database.

 3. Copy the codegen_options.json file to your configuration directory.